Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Background

-With data centers projected to grow to 3-4\% by the end of the decade~\cite{GSprojection} and accounting for up to 46\% of certain US state's electricity consumption~\cite{aljbour2024powering}, data centers can potentially provide a significant portion of frequency regulation capacity \circledsmall{4}, reducing the reliance on fossil fuel power plants \circledsmall{5}.
+\textbf{Opportunities for Data Centers: } With data centers projected to grow to 3-4\% of overall global power by the end of the decade~\cite{GSprojection} and accounting for up to 46\% of certain US state's electricity consumption~\cite{aljbour2024powering}, data centers can potentially provide a significant portion of frequency regulation capacity \circledsmall{4}, reducing the reliance on fossil fuel power plants \circledsmall{5}.
 Many prior works have explored the potential of data center participation in electricity markets~\cite{chen-energyqare:-2019,chen-data-2014,Chen2013,Chen2014,zhang2019data,jahanshahi2022powermorph,zhang2022hpc}.
-However, many of these prior studies were limited to analytical studies or simulation, participated in slower demand response services (compared to fast frequency regulation) or targeted data centers running best-effort workloads, which limits the applicability in real-world scenarios.
+However, these prior studies were limited to analytical models or simulations, examined participation in slower demand response services or targeted data centers running best-effort workloads, which limits the applicability in real-world scenarios.
 Most relevant, PowerMorph~\cite{jahanshahi2022powermorph} explore how data centers running \textit{latency critical} workloads can participate in frequency regulation.
-However, PowerMorph only explore the economic benefits of frequency regulation and only modulates CPU power, an increasingly small fraction of AI/ML data center power consumption~\cite{LLM-Power-Management}.
+However, PowerMorph only explore the economic benefits of frequency regulation and only modulates CPU power, an shrinking fraction of AI/ML data center power consumption~\cite{LLM-Power-Management}.